...

 In my years as a family law attorney, I have not met one parent who does not want what is best for their children.
 Now, that may mean something different to you than what it means to me.
 I cannot think of one parent I encountered in my time as a family law attorney who would not tell you that they want what is best for their child.
 In their heart hearts, parents believe that they are doing what is best for their children.
 Whether or not that parent knows what is best for their child is a different subject altogether.
 However, parents typically make decisions that they believe are in the best interest of their children.

-Today’s blog post subject does not have much to do with the psychology or any animosity regarding child support and how it is utilized to whom it is paid.
+Today’s blog post does not focus on the psychology or animosity related to child support and its allocation.
 However, I feel like this is an issue that interests many parents going through the divorce or child custody process in his one that I would like to deal with this set while the subject was on my mind.
 My overall point is that you should not assume the worst of your co-parent and think that they only want to rip you off or be cheap with your child.
-In their mind, they may believe that the money spent on child support could be better spent elsewhere or at least better paid directly to the child than to you.
+In their mind, they may believe that spending the money allocated for child support elsewhere or directly for the child’s benefit would be more effective than channeling it through you.

 How is child support allocated and calculated in Texas?

-Once you or your co-parent are named as primary conservator, you can determine your child’s primary residence and, in all likelihood, receive child support.
-Your ability to receive child support will remain in place unless and until you lose the right to determine your child’s primary residence.
-Once it is determined which parent will receive child support in which parent will pay child support, then we need to get into how child support is calculated.
+Once you or your co-parent gain the status of primary conservator, you can set your child’s primary residence and, most likely, receive child support.
+This right continues unless you lose the authority to determine your child’s primary residence.
+After establishing which parent will pay and which will receive child support, we can then explore how to calculate these payments.

 Child support calculation can typically be a straightforward experience.
-For instance, the Texas family code contains guideline levels of child support which are outlined and utilized by many families going through child custody and divorce cases.
-You can review the language in the code if you are interested, but for our blog post today, all you need to know is that a percentage of your co-parent’s net monthly income will be paid to you for child support each month.
+The Texas family code sets specific guideline levels of child support, which many families in child custody and divorce cases follow.
+You can review the code language if interested, but for our blog post today, understand that you will receive a percentage of your co-parent’s net monthly income as child support.
 The rate of your co-parent’s net monthly payment that they will be responsible for paying tends to be between 20 and 50%.
 The fewer children you have, the lower the percentage will be.
 Likewise, the more children you have, the higher the rate will be.

-Now that we have answered the questions regarding how one parent gets to receive child support and how much child support will be, the next issue we need to tackle is what a parent can do to change the amount of child support that is paid in the future.
+Now that we’ve covered how child support is determined and calculated, the next topic to address is how a parent can seek changes to the amount paid in the future.
 The answer to this question means that we will need to figure out a little more about child support modifications and how they fit into your specific circumstances, given the child’s fluctuations in income and expenses.

 Modifying a family court order in Texas

 This is a somewhat high hurdle for most people to clear.
 This hurdle can be difficult for many parties to remove because they either do not wait long enough to modify their order or the circumstances do not merit a modification.
-That’s not to say that a minor change in One Direction or the other cannot be attained by filing the modification case.
-Usually, however, it means that you and your co-parent will agree to negotiate through whatever issue the modification was filed for, and middle ground will be reached on a settlement.
+Filing a modification case can still result in minor changes in either direction.
+Typically, it involves negotiating the issue with your co-parent and reaching a middle ground settlement.

 When it comes to child support, there are several reasons why a modification may be requested.
 For one, the parent’s income who pays child support may have changed since the parties were last in family court.
 For example, if your ex-spouse’s income has recently increased, you may want to file a modification request to improve their child’s propagation.
 Likewise, if your ex-spouse’s income has decreased, they may file a modification request to have their child support obligation fall.
 If the Proper amount of child support based on the new income differs by 20% or $100 from the current level of support, the general rule of thumb is that the request to modify the Child Support amount will be granted.